yushuowiki/yushuowiki.github.io/_pages/about.md

 # 🔥 News

 - 🎉 Our team recruits excellent doctoral students, master students, and undergraduate students all the year round.
 We welcome students who are committed and interested to scientific to join us!
+- 🎉 CALL FOR PAPERS for the Topical Issue “New frontiers in exploring the dynamics of community structure in online social networks”
 - 🎉 CALL FOR PAPERS in Mathematics [JCR Q1] Special Issue on Artificial Intelligence and Data Science (https://www.mdpi.com/journal/mathematics/special_issues/458C3I22SA)
 - 🎉 CALL FOR PAPERS in ICDM Workshop on Knowledge Graphs ([KG2022](https://www.kgworkshop.org/2022/))